1211101234/classic-car-blog-/frontend/README.md

 Proxy Configuration in Angular

 Notes
-Ensure you have Python 3.10+ and Node.js 20+ installed.
+Ensure you have Python 3.10+ and Node.js 20+ installed

-Make sure the backend/db.sqlite3 file is present or migrations are applied.
+Make sure backend/db.sqlite3 exists or run migrations to generate the database

-Use npm install in frontend/ and pip install -r requirements.txt in backend/ before running servers.
+Use npm install in frontend/ and pip install -r requirements.txt in backend/ before running servers